One Pen, One Guitar, & One Voice

 ancient and new.

-And you—where are you called to hear and echo the voice of God?
+Where are you called to hear and echo the voice of God?